Friday 18 July 2014

 Edit

-closely as possible to the real music
+Matching the guitar strumming as closely as possible to the real music video. |

-Flashes
+Flashes |

 As well as this, a new skill I learnt was how to make convincing camera flashes during the edit by keying the desired frame and changing the brightness and contrast.